 It has been well documented that listening to our favorite music can improve our athletic performance or at least motivate us to exercise, but sound — whether in the form of pop songs, white noise, vibrations or just the rumbles of nature — can also have a deep, lasting impact on one’s physical and emotional wellbeing.

 Drown out anxiety during surgery.
 One of sound therapy’s most promising abilities is reducing anxiety.
 A 2012 study conducted in Thailand found that a type of audio therapy known as binaural beats could greatly reduce patient anxiety during cataract surgery, one of the most commonly performed procedures among people in middle age and beyond.
 Researchers deemed cataract surgery a strong candidate for audio therapy because it is typically done under local anesthesia, leaving patients awake and exposed to the potentially upsetting sounds of surgical machinery.

 Binaural beat audio therapy consists of two tones, each pitched at a specific, slightly different frequency.
 Each tone is delivered to a different ear via headphones, while soothing sounds of nature such as rain or birdsong play in the background.
-The technique evokes alpha-frequency brainwaves linked to relaxation and reduced perception of fear and pain, according to the American Academy of Ophthalmology, which provides a sample of the sounds here; others are available on iTunes.
+The technique evokes alpha-frequency brainwaves linked to relaxation and reduced perception of fear and pain, according to the American Academy of Ophthalmology.

 The Thai study divided patients into three groups.
 The patients who listened to a mix of sounds featuring binaural beats and soothing music before, during and after their cataract procedures had less anxiety and a slower heart rate than those in the two other groups.
 In a statement, lead researcher Dr. Pornpattana Vichitvejpaisal of Chiang Mai University in Thailand said binaural beats provide “a simple, inexpensive way to improve patients’ health outcomes and satisfaction with their care.”